The King's School, Parramatta: Campus

-The King's School originally rented Harrisford House in George Street, Parramatta, near the wharves on Parramatta River.
-The school soon outgrew its campus in George Street, and following a submission to the Crown, it was provided with land and premises further upriver in Parramatta, close to the Government House.
-The school remained there for 130 years until August 1968 when it completed its relocation to the current site in North Parramatta, originally Gowan Brae, the family residence and property of James Burns, co-founder of Burns Philp and Company.
-Since the relocation, the school maintained a 147 ha site, while other sections of Gowan Brae were sold to Redeemer Baptist School and Tara Anglican School for Girls, with as well as the NSW Synod of the Uniting Church as the Uniting Theological College.
+The King's School was originally in George Street, Parramatta, near the wharves on Parramatta River.
+The school soon acquired land and premises further upriver in Parramatta, close to the Government House.
+The school remained there for 130 years until August 1968, when it relocated to the current site in North Parramatta, originally the family residence of James Burns, co-founder of Burns Philp.
+Since the relocation, the school maintained a 147 ha site, while other sections of property were sold to Redeemer Baptist School and Tara Anglican School for Girls, with as well as the NSW Synod of the Uniting Church as the Uniting Theological College.
 A further section was sold for residential development, now the locality of Kingsdene in the suburb of Carlingford.
 A small patch of land is still owned by Burns and his descendants, and this is for the family cemetery at the centre of the Senior School.

-The senior school (years 7–12) is located on the east of the property, while the preparatory school (K–6) is located on the west of the property.
-Within the senior school, there are extensive facilities, including the Centre for Learning and Leadership, dining hall and separate buildings for visual arts, music, science, drama, agriculture, PDHPE and industrial design and technology.
-Futter Hall, the main school hall, and the staff centre adjacent to it are other facilities present in the academic precinct, known as 'the Quadrangle'.
-There are 35 classrooms, all equipped with audio-visual and computer facilities.
-The school theatre was renovated in June 2010, adding a second smaller theatre and drama classrooms.
-The school also opened its new $20 million science centre in March 2014, which includes classrooms and labs where students can work with collaboratively with researchers from The University of Sydney.
+Within the senior school, there are extensive facilities for arts, agriculture, PDHPE, industrial design, and technology.
+The school theatre was renovated in 2010, adding a second smaller theatre and drama classrooms.
+The school opened its new science centre in 2014, which includes classrooms and labs.

-Sporting facilities include 15 playing fields used for both cricket and rugby union, 14 tennis courts, 12 basketball courts (nine outdoor, three indoor), 7 football fields, a 50-metre lap pool, a 25-metre swimming pool, a diving pool, and a gym under which there is an indoor rifle range.
-The Sports Centre opened in 2007 and includes two basketball courts, a fully equipped gym and fitness centre, and PDHPE classrooms.
-The school also has a rowing facility in Putney on the Parramatta River.
+Sporting facilities include 15 playing fields used for both cricket and rugby union, 14 tennis courts, 12 basketball courts, 7 football fields, a 50-metre lap pool, a 25-metre swimming pool, a diving pool, a gym, and an indoor rifle range.

-There are also a number of boarding houses for students who reside at the school, and private residences adjacent to the boarding houses for teachers and their families who provide pastoral care for these boys.

-Other features of the school include an agricultural yard, greenhouse, a dam, vineyard, bamboo forest, a mountain biking course, and a number of heritage landmarks.